 Financial privacy is actually a thing

 Many of us working with traditional financial services have all but given up on financial privacy.
 The data that banks and financial institutions have on us is not ours.
 It’s legally theirs.
 And they use it regularly in the name of providing us better services.
 This can mean allowing their partners to contact us to offer life insurance, or having a Facebook ad about a home equity loan pop up after applying for a mortgage in a bank, and so on.
-With blockchain tech, we’re able to take back our private financial data.
+With blockchain tech, and most notably privacy coins, we’re able to take back control over our private financial data.

 Let’s say you’re in the grocery store.
 You’ve reached the checkout line and you have the following payment options: